cmss13-devs/web/rules/rules.md

 - [Colonial Liberation Front](https://cm-ss13.com/wiki/CLF)
 - [Union of Progressive People](https://cm-ss13.com/wiki/UPP)
 - Other response teams that indicate you are **hostile** when you spawn.

+However, hostile factions are expected to be consistently hostile to USCM forces, if they are to be hostile at all.
+You cannot pretend to be friendly - either in behavior, or in dressing in their uniform - and then backstab.

 ## Injury & Risk to Life